 - Marriage Celebrant Services

-- Wedding Planning
+- Wedding Locations

 - Commitment Ceremonies

-Step 3: Select Relevant Category Headings
+Step 3: Choose Relevant Category Names

-Step 4: Set Up Your WP Categories
+Step 4: Set Up Your Categories

-(Organize content by categories)
+(Organize content using categories)

-(Posts – Categories)
+(WordPress Posts Menu – Categories)

 This brings you to the ‘Categories’ screen …

-Adding Post Categories
+How To Add Post Categories

-(Post Categories screen – Add New Category)
+(WP Post Categories panel – Add New Category)

-(WP Post Categories panel – Add New Category fields)
+(Categories screen – Add New Category fields)

-- Slug – The “slug” are the words that display in the URL of all posts published under a specific category.
+- Slug – The “slug” are the words that display in the URL of all posts published under a category.
 The slug can be different from your category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will create one for you using a lower case version of your category name.
+If you don’t enter a slug into this field, WordPress will automatically create one for you using a lower case version of your category name.

-Click Add New Category when done to add your new category …
+Click the ‘Add New Category’ button to add your new category …